modzilla99/cert-manager-webhook-hetzner/README.md

 # ACME Webhook for Hetzner DNS

-This project provides a [cert-manager](https://cert-manager.io) ACME Webhook for [Hetzner DNS](https://hetzner.de/) and is based on the [Example Webhook](https://github.com/jetstack/cert-manager-webhook-example)
+This project provides a [cert-manager](https://cert-manager.io) ACME Webhook for [Hetzner DNS](https://hetzner.de/) and is based on the [Hetzner Webhook](https://github.com/mecodia/cert-manager-webhook-hetzner)

 This README and the inspiration for this webhook was mostly taken from [Stephan Müllers INWX Webhook](https://gitlab.com/smueller18/cert-manager-webhook-inwx)